kayoko-org/src/README.md

 LICENSE GRANT
 -------------
-The openXào Project ("Licensor") grants to the person or entity ("Licensee") a non-exclusive, non-transferable sublicense to use the openXào Operating System and associated utilities (the "Software") solely on a single Designated Central Processing Unit (CPU) owned or leased by Licensee.
+The openKorzh Project ("Licensor") grants to the person or entity ("Licensee") a non-exclusive, non-transferable sublicense to use the openKorzh Operating System and associated utilities (the "Software") solely on a single Designated Central Processing Unit (CPU) owned or leased by Licensee.